Three credits. Two class periods and one 2-hour laboratory period. Taught with TURF 1100. Guillard

 Students will be responsible for planning, producing, and marketing a nursery crop.
 Students may use private facilities or the Ratcliffe Hicks C.R.
 Burr Teaching Nursery.

 Two credits.
 One class period and one 2-hour studio period.
-Taught concurrently with HORT 2520.
+Taught with HORT 2520.

 Techniques and concepts essential in managing and operating a garden center.
 Topics include goal setting, retailing, finance, business planning and pricing.

 Three credits.
 Two class periods.
-Taught jointly with HORT 3560.
+Taught with HORT 3560.
 Kuzovkina

 Taxonomy, identification, ornamental characteristics, cultural requirements and use of tropical plants.
 Principles of interiorscaping in the home, office, public buildings, and related locations.